We've Won Over £90 Million For Our Clients

 For example, the time limit is frozen for claimants under the age of eighteen.
 During this time, a litigation friend can be appointed by the courts to start the claim on their behalf.
 On the claimant’s eighteenth birthday, the time limit reinstates, and they will have three years to claim for themselves, provided no claim has already been made for them.

 If the claimant lacks the mental capacity to make a claim for themselves, then the time limit is suspended indefinitely.
 An appointed litigation friend can start a claim on their behalf at any time while the time limit is frozen.
-But, if they recover the capacity to claim, then the time limit will reinstate on the date of their recovery.
+But, if they recover the capacity to claim, then the time limit will be reinstated on the date of their recovery.

 Legality Of Using Barbed Wire Or Razor Fencing